SubatomicPlanets/QuickVoiceChat/README.md

 When a player joins (or when they type /vc), they can click a text in the Minecraft chat and are linked to a website.
 The web server is hosted by this plugin and automatically uses web sockets and WebRTC to open voice chat connections and adjust player volumes.

 ## How to set it up
 To use QuickVoiceChat on your server, simply download the newest QuickVoiceChat.jar and put it in the plugins folder.
 You can directly create the config file (QuickVoiceChat/config.yml) or let the plugin generate it by restarting your server.
-HTTPS is used when the plugin detects `key.pem` and `cert.pem` in the plugin data folder.
+HTTPS is used when the plugin finds the `key.pem` and `cert.pem` files.
+The default location for these files is in the plugin data folder, but this can be changed in the config file.
 If these files are missing, it will fall back to HTTP.
 The recommended way to use this plugin is to get a domain name for your server and get a certificate from services like Let's Encrypt.
 This is because HTTP has many limits in most browsers.
 Self-signed certificates might show a warning when visiting the site and may also have restrictions.
 Don't forget to forward the port you use for the web server!

 ## Configuration